-Table N-1 Land Use Compatibility Guidelines Land Use Category of Proposed New Use Day-Night Average Exterior Noise Level, L dn (dBA) 0 - 59 60 - 65 66 - 70 71 - 80 over 81 Noise-Sensitive Land Uses Residential (all densities) Multifamily Common Open Space for Residents Hotels, Motels, and Other Lodging Schools, Libraries, Hospitals, Churches, Long-Term Care Facilities Parks, Playgrounds, Privately Owned Publicly Accessible Open Space Office and Commercial Research and Development, Industrial e is satisfactory based on the assumption that any buildings nstruction, without any special noise mitigation requirements. ction or development should be undertaken only after a detailed nents is made and needed noise mitigation features have been Normally Unacceptable.
-New construct tion or develo pment should not be under taken.
+Day-Night Average Exterior Noise Level, L a (dBA) Land Use Category of Proposed New Use 0 - 59 60 - 65 66 - 70 71 - 80 over 81 Residential (all densities) nd Uses Multifamily Common Open Space for Residents Noise-Sensitive Land Uses Hotels, Motels, and Other Lodging Noise-Se Schools, Libraries, Hospitals, Churches, Long-Term Care Facilities Parks, Playgrounds, Privately Owned Publicly Accessible Open Space Office and Commercial Research and Development, Industrial Normally Acceptable.
+Specified land use is satisfactory based on the assumption that any buildings involved are of normal, conventional construction, without any special noise mitigation requirements.
+Conditionally Acceptable.
+New construction or development should be undertaken only after a detailed analysis of the noise-reduction requirements is made and needed noise mitigation features have been included in the design.
+Normally Unacceptable.
+New construction or development should not be undertaken.

-$\mbox{\ensuremath{\mbox{}}}$ See residential land use designations in the Land Use Element of this General Plan.
+st See residential land use designations in the Land Use Element of this General Plan.